Gladbach routs Augsburg 5-1, moves top of the Bundesliga

 A mistake from Augsburg ‘keeper Tomas Koubek gifted Plea the fourth goal in the 39th.
 Koubek tripped over his own feet as he attempted to control Felix Uduokhai’s back pass and couldn’t stop a grateful Plea from scoring.

-Augsburg had a penalty appeal turned down through the VAR before the break after André Hahn went down under Yann Sommer’s challenge, but the visitors pulled one back in the 81st through Florian Niederlechner on a rebound after Sommer saved Fredrik Jensen’s effort.
+Augsburg had a penalty appeal turned down through the VAR before the break after André Hahn went down under Yann Sommer’s challenge.
+The visitors did pull one back in the 81st through Florian Niederlechner on a rebound after Sommer saved Fredrik Jensen’s effort.

 Herrmann set up Breel Embolo for Gladbach’s fifth two minutes later.